 “Heat is the biggest killer of batteries,” Kovalkevich said.
 “In Arizona, you may get two years out of a battery.
 In Minnesota, the same battery may last five years.”

-If you do need a new car battery, you can replace it yourself, typically with just a few common tools.
+With your car battery check complete you can now decide if it needs to be swapped.
+If you do need a new car battery, most people can typically handle the job themselves with just a few common tools.
 Kovalkevich provided a few tips to make the job safe and easy:

 - Wear gloves and eye protection

 - Never smoke or use an open flame around a car battery (hydrogen gas may be present)

 - Keep the battery upright

 - For late-model cars, use an OBDII memory saver while replacing the battery (avoid memory savers that use a 9-volt battery)

 - Clean the battery clamps and terminals and use terminal protectant spray

 - Batteries are 100% recyclable, so return your old battery to your local NAPA store for recycling